Generic Error Bounds for the Generalized Lasso with Sub-Exponential Data: Main Results

 \end{definition}

-Remarkably, we do not simply measure the size of the set $L \cap t\Sphere^{p-1}$ in Definition~\ref{def_q_complexity}, but optimize over all ``skeletons'' of this set; see Figure~\ref{fig:skeleton} for an illustration and \citet[Appx.~A]{oym19} for a related approach in the literature.
-Such an optimization is possible because the analysis of the quadratic process involves a linear stochastic process (namely the empirical width, see Subsection~\ref{subsec:proofs:quadraticprocess}), whose supremum can be controlled by considering just a skeleton.
-A similar strategy works for the multiplier process, for which we have to find an upper bound for a convex function (see Subsection~\ref{subsec:proofs:multiplierprocess}).
-This leads us to the definition of the second complexity parameter.
-Note that in contrast to the q-complexity, it does not depend on the sample size $n$.\enlargethispage{-1.5\baselineskip} \begin{definition}[Local m-complexity] Let $L \subset \R^p$ and let $\gennorm_g$ and $\gennorm_e$ be semi-norms on~$\R^p$.
+Remarkably, we do not simply measure the size of the set $L \cap t\Sphere^{p-1}$ in Definition~\ref{def_q_complexity}, but optimize over all ``skeletons'' $S$ of this set; see Figure~\ref{fig:skeleton} for an illustration and \citep[Appx.~A]{oym19} for a related approach in the literature. \begin{definition}[Local m-complexity] Let $L \subset \R^p$ and let $\gennorm_g$ and $\gennorm_e$ be semi-norms on~$\R^p$.
 For $t>0$, we define the \emph{local m-complexity} of $L$ at scale $t$ with respect to $(\gennorm_g,\gennorm_e)$ by

 \end{definition} It is worth noting that in the well-understood case of sub-Gaussian sample data, the \mbox{q-}com\-plex\-ity and \mbox{m-}com\-plex\-ity can be both identified with the notion of \emph{local Gaussian width}; see also Subsection~\ref{subsec:discussion:sg} for more details.
 In general, however, this simple geometric interpretation is no longer valid and the behavior of both parameters is highly non-trival.
 We will return to this important issue later in Subsection~\ref{subsec:discussion:compl}.